Foundations of geometric approximate group theory: The proof of Theorem 7.14

-In the previous section we have reduced the proof of our main theorem (Theorem \ref{AsdimMain}) to the proof of Theorem \ref{l-dim-leq-dim}.
-We will give this proof in Section \ref{SecProofldim} below.
-Before we do so, we collect in this section various preliminary notions and results, which will be used in the proof.
+In the previous section we have reduced the proof of our main theorem (Theorem \ref{AsdimMain}) to the proof of Theorem \ref{l-dim-leq-dim}, which we give in this section.
+Before we start with the actual proof we collect various preliminary notions and results which will be used in the proof.